Suv4o/personal-blog-2023/content/2021/07/13/firebase-authentication-token-verification-with-a-custom-backend-server.md

     });
 ```

 > **Note:** We first need to create the collection "tokens" with the document named with the user "uid" before hand.
 Ideally, that would be when a user has been created.
 We can trigger Cloud Functions on user creation and deletion.
-Please refer to the following link for more details on how we can trigger Cloud Functions when user has been created [link](https://firebase.google.com/docs/functions/auth-events).
+Please refer to the following link for more details on how we can trigger Cloud Functions when user has been created <a href="https://firebase.google.com/docs/functions/auth-events" target="_blank" rel="noopener noreferrer">link</a>.

 Now we need to add security rules to our Firestore where only the signed-in user can update its token based on its own uid.
 The Firestore rules are located in the Firebase console, under the Rules tab in the Firestore Database tab.
 Here is an example on how to add security rules.